cyberman54/ESP32-Paxcounter/README.md

 	1 = cumulative counter, mac counter is never reset
 	2 = cyclic confirmed, like 0 but data is resent until confirmation by network received

-0x03 set screen saver mode
+0x03 (NOT YET IMPLEMENTED) set screen saver mode

 	0 = screen saver off [default]
 	1 = screen saver on